 Choosing the right graduate program can feel like a major decision.
-Any time you pursue a new time and financial commitment, it’s reasonable to want to understand how your options might align with your goals.
+Any time you pursue a new time and financial commitment, it’s reasonable to want to understand how your options align with your goals.

 MBA programs are slightly different from school to school, but will typically have a combination of core curriculum and elective courses.
 Through core curriculum, MBA programs will cover a range of foundational business topics, including areas such as:

 Students will often have the opportunity to dive deeper into individual topics of interest with elective courses and concentrations.
 Some potential MBA concentrations (sometimes called specializations) may include:

 With this widespread education, earning an MBA degree can equip you for senior and executive-level positions across many areas of business, and can prime you for leadership positions that oversee multiple departments.

 Many students pursue an MBA degree after a few years in the workforce in order to advance their careers.
 There are full-time and part-time programs, which allow for MBA candidates to continue working while attending school.
 Depending on the type of program, an MBA will typically take between one and five years to complete.